Super Mario Bros. 35th Anniversary: Super Mario 3D All-Stars

 Another game heavily reported on by Video Games Chronicle was a collection of 3D Super Mario games similar in vein to Super Mario All-Stars.
 Dubbed All-Stars 2 in the media, the game was reported to contain enhanced versions of Super Mario 64, Super Mario Sunshine and Super Mario Galaxy.
 Initial reports claimed Super Mario Galaxy 2 would also be a part of this collection, however these claims were later withdrawn.
 In the anniversary direct, the game was officially announced as Super Mario 3D-All Stars with a release date of September 18.
 The game featured graphical enhancements and upscaling the aspect ratios for all three games as well as updated controls.
 After the direct, Nintendo stated the game would be a limited release and would be unavailable for purchase both physically and digitally after March 31, 2021.
 In an interview with CNN, 3D All-Stars' producer Kenta Motokura encouraged people who had previously played these games, as to bring back memories and to discover new things about the games.
 During an interview conducted by The Washington Post with Super Mario series directors, Motokura stated that they wanted to stay true to the games' original spirit and design.
 To do so, the development team interviewed many of the original members who worked on the three games, asking for insight for the significance of each game.

 The gameplay of all three games make use of emulation, with the games being ported into high-definition.
 Sunshine and Galaxy were ported into a 16:9 aspect ratio at 1080p for the Nintendo Switch's TV Mode and at 720p for handheld mode, meanwhile 64 was ported into 4:3 aspect ratio at 720p for both modes.
 Galaxy received a control remapping, with motion controls functionality with the Switch Joy-Con for the TV Mode and touchscreen capabilities for handheld mode.
 The collection also featured the soundtracks for all three games, which could be played with the screen off.
 The game received favorably by critics, praising the game for its updated graphics, fixed camera controls and updated controls.
 The compilation was criticised however, for the game's simplistic presentation and the limited release for the game.
 Additional criticism was made against the compilation's lack of Galaxy 2.

 Re-releases

 Super Mario All-Stars

 As well as the new games, Nintendo announced the re-release of the 1993 title Super Mario All-Stars, which became available immediately after the direct.
-The game was added to the Nintendo Switch Online's SNES library, allowing the game to be played online in both single and co-op play.
+The game was added to the Nintendo Switch Online's Nintendo Classics library, allowing the game to be played online in both single and co-op play.